 The watch emulator for Android Wear doesn't support the Overview (Recent Apps) button, D-pad, and fingerprint sensor.

-You can run an app from an Android Studio project.
-Or, you can run an app that's been installed on the emulator as you would run any app on a device.
+You can run an app from an Android Studio project, or you can run an app that's been installed on the Android Emulator as you would run any app on a device.

-To start the emulator and run an app in your project:
+To start the Android Emulator and run an app in your project:

 - Open an Android Studio project and click Run